+The central question of this paper is what kinds of long-run dynamics misspecified posterior-based learning can generate.
+We use the misspecified bandit as a clean laboratory: the decision maker chooses among actions, observes rewards, and updates beliefs over a finite set of candidate models, none of which need be correct.
+This setting isolates the feedback loop between beliefs, actions, and evidence while remaining tractable enough for a complete characterization.
+Specifically, we ask: \emph{What are the long-run belief dynamics induced by Thompson Sampling under misspecification, and what do they imply for action frequencies and regret?}

-We address this question in two steps: (i) providing a dynamic classification of posterior evolution in the simplest nontrivial environment, misspecified two-armed/two-model Gaussian bandit, distinguishing regimes of correct concentration, incorrect concentration, and persistent belief mixing, and deriving sharp predictions for limiting beliefs, action shares, and asymptotic regret; and (ii) extending the analysis to general finite model classes via a stochastic stability framework that treats posterior evolution as a Markov process on the belief simplex, yielding sufficient conditions for ergodic versus transient behavior and inductive dimensional reductions of the dynamics.
-Together, our results provide a qualitative and geometric classification of TS under misspecification and lay foundations for robust decision-making in structured bandits.
+We address this question in two steps.
+First, we provide a complete dynamic classification of posterior evolution in the simplest nontrivial environment---a misspecified two-armed, two-model Gaussian bandit---and derive sharp predictions for limiting beliefs, action frequencies, and asymptotic regret.
+Second, we extend the analysis to general finite model classes via a stochastic-stability framework that treats posterior evolution as a Markov process on the belief simplex, yielding sufficient conditions for ergodic versus transient behavior and recursive dimensional reductions.